ansble/monument/readme.md

         , contentSecurity: {
             defaultSrc: `'self'` // optional.
 This is the default setting and is very strict }
-    }
+        , unsafeQuery: false // optional.
+This is the default setting and we recommend that you leave it alone :-) }

     , server: spdy //an http API compliant server module.
 See below for more info [optional]